microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 #### Identifying hybrid Exchange servers published using Hybrid Agent

-**Note**: This step is not required if you are using classic Hybrid configuration.
+**Note:** This step is not required if you are using classic Hybrid configuration.

 In case you don’t have a list of servers published via Hybrid Agent, you can use the following steps to identify them: